nih-cfde/usecases/personas/cfde-clinical-researcher.md

 This end user understands biology, and is comfortable with point and click interfaces, but does not use the command line or know any programming languages.
-They have no ongoing association with the CFDE.
+They have associated a credential with the CFDE.

 ### Clinical Researcher